awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 ### Using ESCAPE for All Delimited UNLOAD Operations<a name="unload-usage-escape"></a>

 When you UNLOAD using a delimiter, your data can include that delimiter or any of the characters listed in the ESCAPE option description\.
 In this case, you must use the ESCAPE option with the UNLOAD statement\.
-If you do not use the ESCAPE option with the UNLOAD, subsequent COPY operations using the unloaded data might fail\.
+If you don't use the ESCAPE option with the UNLOAD, subsequent COPY operations using the unloaded data might fail\.

 **Important**
 We strongly recommend that you always use ESCAPE with both UNLOAD and COPY statements\.
-The exception is if you are certain that your data does not contain any delimiters or other characters that might need to be escaped\.
+The exception is if you are certain that your data doesn't contain any delimiters or other characters that might need to be escaped\.

 ### Loss of Floating\-Point Precision<a name="unload-usage-floating-point-precision"></a>